ctran30/FetchRewards_Project/README.md

 # How to Run

-1. Clone the repo and open file 'FetchRewards_Project.xcodeproj' on XCode.
+1. Clone the repo and open file 'FetchRewards_Project.xcworkspace' on XCode.
 2. Build and run the application on a simulation of iPhone 11.
 3. Once downloaded and installed on the simulation, browse through events.